foreverstupid/Lang/doc/Lang.md

 1. Lang has one-line comments only.
 Every comment starts with the *#* character and ends when the line ends.
 2. The `None` value that is the result of non-performed actions (e.g. the cycle that hasn't done any iterations) cannot be used in any expressions.
 So, expressions that use if-only-expressions or cycles as operands are not suggested to be use.
 3. Semicolon can be thought as value ignoring unary postfix operation, that just flushes its operand from the stack.
-4. You can cast any named entity to a string.
-In that case you will get a string containig the name of the entity.
+4. You can cast a variable to a string.
+In that case you will get a string containig the name of the variable.
 E.g.
    ```
    a = 12;
    aName = a : "";      # aName variable has a value "a"
-   funcName = _write : "";   # funcName variable has a value "_write"
    ```
 5. Be careful with recursion.
 Lang supports it, but as far as all usual variables are static, you should use tail recursion only.
 E.g. the following factorial realisation is incorrect:
    ```